 All homeowners are required to pay property taxes on their home.
-The amount of tax you will pay varies on the city or county where you live.
-You can pay your taxes of one two ways.
+The amount of tax you will pay varies depending on the city or county where you live.
+The City Approved Rate for Real Estate Tax in Alexandria City is $1.11 per $100 of assessed value in 2023.
+You can pay your taxes one of two ways.

-The other alternative is to remove the T from your PITI and not have a lender escrow account.
+The other alternative to pay your real estate taxes is to remove the T from your PITI and not have a lender escrow account.
 You would then just make your tax payments twice yearly when you receive the tax bill.

 The good news is when you calculate your mortgage payment, it already takes into account your property tax bill, so it is not an additional charge.
 If you decide not to do an escrow, your mortgage payment would then be lowered by that amount.

 Question on this process?
 Contact us!
 We are always happy to help.

 Are you ready to begin your real estate education in earnest?
 Downloading our comprehensive buyer and seller guides is a great way to start.
 Read more right here.